 - Become a more accomplished musician

-Some people, to borrow from the university’s motto, use music to make a life; some use it to make a living; some use it to make a difference.
+Some people, to borrow from the university’s tagline, use music to make a life; some use it to make a living; some use it to make a difference.
 However you choose to pursue your talents, your musical training at Oglethorpe will be an enriching experience that ensures a more rewarding musical life in the years to come.

 Oglethorpe offers merit-based music scholarships for talented students of all majors.
 These scholarships range from $500 to $1,500 a year, and are available for both instrumentalists and vocalists (see details for how to apply below).
 At Oglethorpe, your musical talents can be recognized with financial support while you pursue a major in chemistry, business or any other discipline.
 You won’t find that at many other universities.